Jennifer Richard, MaineCF’s senior director of gift planning, shares insights from her years as a trusts and estates attorney.

 MaineCF: As you think about your role at the community foundation, how do you hope people might look to you for help?

 Jennifer Richard: Donors have a variety of reasons for giving and those reasons may be based on their personal values, may be tax-driven, or a combination of both.
-As director of gift planning, I will be a resource for donors throughout the state to help them achieve their charitable gift plan in the most significant way possible.
+As senior director of gift planning, I will be a resource for donors throughout the state to help them achieve their charitable gift plan in the most significant way possible.
 At the same time, I intend to reach out to professional advisors to discuss planned giving options available at MaineCF.
 If anyone has a question or would like to meet, please do not hesitate to reach me at (207) 412-0833 or jrichard@mainecf.org.

-Jennifer I. Richard was a trust and estates attorney at Drummond & Drummond, LLP, in Portland for 20 years prior to joining MaineCF as director of gift planning.
+Jennifer I. Richard was a trust and estates attorney at Drummond & Drummond, LLP, in Portland for 20 years prior to joining MaineCF as senior director of gift planning.
 She is a graduate of the University of New Hampshire Whittemore School of Business and Economics and the Franklin Pierce Law Center.
 Richard has served on several boards, including Make-A-Wish Maine, the United Way of Greater Portland Foundation, and the Maine Estate Planning Council.
 She is currently a member of the Maine Estate Planning Council and continues to be an active volunteer at Make-A-Wish Maine.
 She also serves on the United Way advisory committee for the Kenneth J. Higgins Scholarship.
 Richard and her husband, Neal, live in Cumberland with their three children, Gina, Sophie, and Alex.